 A social worker from Good Shepherd’s Anti Trafficking Unit heard about Kala’s upcoming dedication and swung into action.
 She, along with several Freedom Fighters in the village, pleaded with Kala’s parents to put a stop to it.
 They did and agreed to send Kala to a place where she would be safe and sound and free to grow up.

 Our current shelter houses 55 and the government has recognized it as the most outstanding shelter for survivors of trafficking in the state!
-But with over 250,000 Joginis in India, we must do more.
+But with around 100,000 women caught in this form of ritualized prostitution in India, we must do more.
 So we’re building a new facility that will house 150 girls and women vulnerable to or being rescued from sex trafficking.

 As for Kala, she still has dreams.
 But now she dreams about becoming a teacher, getting married, and starting her own family.